 When Weekly Therapy and Medication Management Aren’t Enough

 The person also returns each week to the same environment, the same triggers, the same stressors, the same access to the substance.
 Outpatient care asks them to do the work of recovery while still inside the conditions that made them sick.
-For some people, that’s possible.
-For many people with high-acuity anxiety and entangled substance use, it isn’t.
+Some people can manage that.
+For many people with high-acuity anxiety and entangled substance use, it’s a wall they keep hitting.

 What Residential Psychiatric Treatment Offers That Outpatient Can’t

 Residential mental health treatment changes the structure of the care.
 The person lives on-site for 30 to 90 days.
-The clinical contact is daily, often multiple times per day.
-Medication management can be titrated more aggressively because the person is monitored in real time.
+The clinical contact is daily, often several times a day.
+Medication can be titrated more actively because the person is monitored in real time.
 Therapy is intensive: individual sessions, group work, trauma-focused modalities, psychiatric care, and skill-building integrated into a structured daily schedule.

-The residential setting also removes access to the substance and creates physical distance from the triggers and stressors that maintain the cycle.
-It’s a clinical condition that allows the underlying work to happen in a way it can’t when the person is still inside the environment that made them sick.
+The residential setting also removes access to the substance and puts physical distance between the person and the triggers that maintain the cycle.
+That clinical condition lets the underlying work happen in a way it can’t when someone is still living inside the environment that made them sick.

 If this describes what you’ve been watching for months or years, Destination Hope’s clinical team can help you understand whether residential psychiatric care is the right next step.
-Reach out for a confidential conversation.
+You can start a confidential conversation with admissions whenever you’re ready.

 Residential Mental Health Treatment for Professionals in South Florida

-Destination Hope is a residential mental health treatment center in Tamarac, Florida, in greater Fort Lauderdale, that specializes in primary psychiatric care at acuity levels most treatment facilities won’t touch: high-acuity anxiety and panic disorders, major depression, bipolar disorder, PTSD and complex trauma, eating disorders, schizophrenia and schizoaffective disorders, and the dual diagnosis pattern in which substance use has emerged as a coping mechanism for an underlying psychiatric condition.
+Destination Hope is a residential mental health treatment center in Tamarac, Florida, in greater Fort Lauderdale, that specializes in primary psychiatric care at acuity levels most treatment facilities won’t touch: high-acuity anxiety and panic disorders, major depression, bipolar disorder, PTSD and complex trauma, eating disorders, schizophrenia and schizoaffective disorders, and the dual diagnosis pattern in which substance use has emerged as a way to cope with an underlying psychiatric condition.

 The clinical approach is psychiatrist-led and clinician-delivered.
 The team is built at a Masters-level-and-above floor, which means the people working with you have the training to handle the complexity of what you’re dealing with.
 The program is Joint Commission accredited, licensed by the Florida Department of Children and Families and the Florida Agency for Healthcare Administration, and LegitScript certified.
 On-site medical detox is available when substance use requires it.